 What Is Form 940?

-There are so many quarterly and annual taxes for both state and federal government requirements, and it’s essential these are calculated accurately, paid on time, and that all deductions or credits are applied.
+There are so many quarterly and annual taxes for state and federal government requirements, and it’s essential that these are calculated accurately, paid on time, and all deductions or credits are applied.

 The IRS requires Form 940 from business owners annually.
 This document calculates the federal tax that supports individuals who qualify for unemployment benefits, also known as the Federal Unemployment Tax Act (or FUTA).